-Looking to get a Kawasaki KLX 125 but not sure if it’s right for you?
-Whether you want to buy your first dirt bike or adding to your current fleet, you’re in the right place!
+Looking to get a Kawasaki KLX 125 but don’t want to spend hours trying to figure out if it’s the right bike for you?
+Whether you want to buy your first dirt bike or add to your current fleet, you’re in the right place!

-In this article, I’ll show you what kind of bike the KLX125, why it may or may not be the best dirt bike for you, and what to expect when buying and owning one so that you can ride more and work on it less.
+In this article, I’ll show you what kind of bike the KLX125 is, why it may or may not be the best dirt bike for you, and what to expect when buying and owning one so that you can ride more and work on it less.

 Who’s it for?